 c) Supplier Relationship Management

 A dedicated Supplier Relationship Management framework is in operation that provides a direct conduit for supplier engagement and discussion around Modern Slavery in the supply chain.
 Roche already has an established Supplier Code of Conduct which suppliers are expected to adhere to and this is overseen directly or through ongoing monitoring.
+Expectations are clearly set through the supplier onboarding process and refreshed at least annually through the relationship management framework.

 d) Remediation Processes